kati-m-s/ai-bootcamp-exercises/SOLUTION.md

 ## Exercise 3: LLM & Prompt Engineering

 **Your approach:** _Describe what you did and why._
+Did nothing.
+No existing LLM accounts, not enough computer time and resources.

 **If you completed BASE:** What did you notice about how the LLM responds differently when you change the wording of your prompt?
 Give a specific example.